Last Updated on November 16, 2022 by Dave Schoenbeck

 Customer Acquisition Cost (CAC)

-Still confused?
+Still trying to understand?
 Here’s a quick example to better explain this concept in its simplest form:

 A House Painting Business

-Imagine you own a house painting business.
-You spend $1,000 per month on marketing your painting services all over town via flyers, postcards, yard signs, and Facebook ads.
+Imagine you own a house painting business and spend $1,000 monthly marketing your services all over town via flyers, postcards, yard signs, and Facebook ads.

-You have two salespeople working for you that you pay $1,500 twice a month including commissions.
+You have two salespeople working for you, paying $1,500 twice a month, including commissions.

 In one 3-month summer season, your team paints 50 houses at $2,500 each.